Fundamentals of Classical Acting: Manchester

-This week-long course, held in the Studio of Manchester's iconic Royal Exchange Theatre, will give you practical insight into the cornerstones of RADA's classical actor training.
+This week-long course, held in the rehearsal studios of Manchester's iconic Royal Exchange Theatre, will give you practical insight into the cornerstones of RADA's classical actor training.

 Guided by our expert team of tutors in a lively, collaborative environment, you will explore voice, movement, and acting technique.
 You will spend time working on scenes and monologues from Shakespeare's plays, using a framework of techniques based on the methods of Stanislavski and those who were influenced by him, such as Hagen and Meisner.